 The headline reads: LEADING INDIANS OF U. S. TO CONFER ON RACE ADVANCEMENT

 Richard Henry Pratt informs William A. Jones that Elmer Snyder has resigned his position as tailor.
-Pratt details the difficulties in finding a tailor suited for the Carlisle Indian School as well as updating Jones on the cases of Rosa Ewbank and Dr. Charles Eastman.
+Pratt details the difficulties in finding a tailor suited for the Carlisle Indian School as well as updating Jones on the case of cook Roma Ewbank and ill health of Dr. Charles Eastman.

 Richard Henry Pratt informs the Office of Indian Affairs that Dr. Charles A. Eastman was critically ill with pneumonia and required a consultation with Dr. C. A. Rahter of Harrisburg.
 Pratt requests authority to pay Rahter's bill.